DIVERSITY IS OUR STRENGTH

 TO REGISTER

-You must enroll in BCTC for the Fall Semester 2010 then register for the program.
+You must enroll in BCTC for the semester then register for the program.
 This process take about 10 days.
 Contact Arthur Rouse at 859-255-9049 or abr@veslex.com to get started.

 The Kentucky Film Lab is a non-profit organization dedicated to energizing the cinematic arts community in Kentucky with innovative approaches to education, collaboration, production and distribution.